Beth O Connell

 Beth also helps peer review Toxicology and Regulatory News, bibra’s monthly publication summarising critical developments and reports relevant to the field of mammalian toxicology.

-Outside of work Beth attends both creative writing and life drawing classes, and is training for her blue stripe belt in kickboxing!
+Outside of work Beth attends both creative writing and life drawing classes, and is training for her purple stripe belt in kickboxing!

 Contact us